 SR 20 east combines with SR 54 (Lighthouse Road) east from Zion Church Road along an isthmus separating Montego Bay in Maryland with Little Assawoman Bay in Delaware.
 Construction along Lighthouse Road between September 2001 and August 2003 addressed flooding issues during high tides and severe storms near the Cape Windsor community.
 The $15.76 million project elevated SR 54 along a combination of new viaducts and fill.
 A 1,600 foot long span was built west of Cape Windsor, while an 800 foot long bridge was added for SR 54 to the east.
 The alignment of SR 54 was shifted slightly north, and a new traffic light was added at Mallard Lakes Road.2 A previous proposal considered for the project was the implementation of tolls along the four-mile segment.

-MSR 54 was designated in 1969 in place of Maryland 467 in Wicomico County and Delaware 32 in Sussex County.
+MSR 54 was designated in 1969 in place of MD 467 in Wicomico County and SR 32 in Sussex County.
 Beyond the slight changes leading east into Fenwick Island, the alignment has not changed.

 - 1,937 - Maryland state line to Columbia Road (Road 76)

 - 5,587 - west Delmar limits to 3rd Street